 Unless you are willing to keep the door open at all times exposing your clothing and shoes, or if you are willing to install a cat door, that will work as well.
 See a cute idea how to do it:

 Where To Put The Cat Box In A Small House/Apartment

 It’s not easy to suggest specific places if you leave in a small house or apartment since the layouts are all different and some solutions for one place, may not fit others.
 In general, when you don’t have much room where to put the litter box you have no option but to conceal the litter box.
 There are various solutions for this, litter box furniture, such as sideboards, side-tables or any other type litter box concealers, or simply DIY by adapting your furniture to put the litter box inside.

-Another solution is getting a top entry litter box.
-Although are not my favorite for cats, they are nicely designed so you can place it in your view without the exposure of the litter and waste.
+Another solution is getting a top entry litter box, such as the Modkat.
+These are not my favorites for cats, but they are nicely designed so you can place it in your view without the exposure of the litter and waste.
 Also, they stop litter scattering which is a big problem when you don’t have much room.